 Tour operators handle the red tape for the international traveller which could prove confusing to anyone without the experience such as imigration requirements, international health requirements, hotel bookings as well as other arrangement pertaining to tours within a country when one gets there.
 The package deal can in this sense be seen as taking the worries out of their travel.
-Besides this the other attraction is the relatively low price (obtainable because operators are entitled to group booking discounts) and also the meticulously worked out itineraries which enable tourists to see all the sights that mattered in a foreign country.
+Besides this the other are entitled to group booking discounts) and also the meticulously worked out itineraries which enable tourists to see all the sights that mattered in a foreign country.